RAS: a Reliability Oriented Metric for Automatic Speech Recognition: Introduction

 In this work, we argue that reliable ASR should be able to to explicitly abstain from localized uncertain predictions.
 We introduce a fine-grained abstention paradigm that augments the output space with a dedicated placeholder, as shown in Figure \ref{fig:reliability_comparison}.
 Unlike full-sentence rejection, our approach allows the model to selectively abstain on ambiguous segments while transcribing the remaining content with high commitment.
-This transition from passive scoring to active, fine-grained abstention offers significant advantages for downstream applications: it prevents error propagation by providing clear, localized signals of uncertainty, allowing downstream modules to treat these placeholders as missing information rather than misleading hallucinations.
+This transition from passive scoring to active, fine-grained abstention allows downstream modules to treat these placeholders as missing information rather than misleading hallucinations.

 To evaluate this paradigm, we propose \textbf{R}eliability-\textbf{A}ware \textbf{S}core (RAS), a novel metric derived from a modified edit distance that accounts for placeholder marks.
 RAS explicitly balances transcription usefulness and error aversion through a trade-off hyperparameter calibrated via human listening tests.
 This provides a principled objective for both the evaluation and optimization of reliability-aware ASR.